Explore the Top Things to Do in Bonaire in a Day on a Cruise

 Things to Do in Bonaire

-Do you need to do an excursion in Bonaire?
+Do you need to go on an excursion to Bonaire?

 Bonaire is not one of those ports where you must book a shore excursion to experience it.
 You can plan your do-it-yourself adventure by renting a golf cart or a car, walking around Kralendjik, or hopping in a taxi outside the pier to the nearest beach.